 Artifacts & monuments in the project's focus:

-Periods in the project's focus: Roman and Late Roman (second century - sixth century AD)
+Periods in the project's focus: Roman and Late Roman (second century - sixth century CE)

-Workshop director: Silvana Blazhevska (Director of NI Stobi, MA in Archaeology)
+Workshop director: Dr Silvana Blazhevska (Director of NI Stobi, PhD in Classical Archaeology)

-Field School coordinators: Angela Pencheva (Archaeologist, Balkan Heritage Foundation; Ph.D.
-Candidate, Humboldt University-Berlin, Germany) and Jovan Radnyanski (archaeologist, NI Stobi)
+Field School coordinators: Angela Pencheva (Archaeologist, Balkan Heritage Foundation; PhD Candidate, Humboldt University-Berlin, Germany) and Bilyana Jankulovska - Peeva (Senior Conservator, NI Stobi)

-Application Deadlines: until the places are filled, or latest 1 May, 2015
+Application deadlines: until the places are filled, or 1 May, 2017

 Number of field school places available: Maximum 8

 Special requirements: Good physical condition and command of manual operations.
-Participation in the project is not recommended for individuals with solar allergies or other special illnesses that might be exacerbated during the intensive outdoor activities.
 The average summer temperatures in the area are 25-38 C or higher.
 All participants should bring clothes and cosmetics suitable for hot and sunny weather, although the weather in June might be sometimes chilly.
 It is recommended that participants bring their laptops having at least 20 GB free disk space and a mouse.
 Operation system recommended: Windows XP or newer, Mac OSX or newer.
 All participants are expected to prepare for the workshop by reading at least the BHFS handbook (the BHFS e-handbook will be sent by e-mail to all registered students before the beginning of the project) and other recommended readings!
 Participants will use the tools and equipment available at the site and are not expected to bring any additional equipment.